Gemtuzumab (Mylotarg ®)

 Effects on the liver

-It's important to let your doctor know straight away if you feel unwell or have any severe side effects, even it they're not mentioned above.
+It's important to let your doctor know straight away if you feel unwell or have any severe side effects, even if they're not mentioned above.

-Additional information about Mylotarg
+Other information about mylotarg

 Back to top